 If you ask us, this is the most suburban neighborhood in San Francisco.
 Sea Cliff is wedged between two national parks less than 30 minutes from Downtown San Francisco.
 Keep this gem quiet!

-The first time I saw Sea Cliff was when I ran the Nike's women's half marathon.
-I was immediately impressed by all of the large homes, well-manicured lawns, and all of the stunning architecture.
-There was quite a mix of Spanish, Mediteranina, and Victorian designs, but also a lot of modern houses throughout.
+The first time I saw Sea Cliff was when I ran Nike's women's half marathon.
+I was immediately impressed by all of the large homes, well-manicured lawns, and stunning architecture.
+There was quite a mix of Spanish, Mediterranean, and Victorian designs, but also a lot of modern houses throughout.

 Of course, when you do even the tiniest bit of searching online about Sea Cliff, you’ll undoubtedly read about some of the famous people that have lived there and the extravagantly expensive homes they lived in.
 We’re talking about famous photographer Ansel Adams, and celebrity actors Eugene Levy, Cheech Marin, Sharon Stone, and Robin Williams.

-The price of these homes are not only due to the incredible beauty of the architecture, but also because they are built on top of (and sometimes into) the cliffs facing the Pacific Ocean, often with incredible views of the Golden gate bridge.
-Some of these cliff-side houses even have pathways down to their own secluded seaside coves.
+The price of Sea Cliff real estate is not only due to the incredible beauty of the architecture, but also because they are built on top of (and sometimes into) the cliffs facing the Pacific Ocean, often with incredible views of the Golden gate bridge.
+Some of these cliff-side houses even have pathways down to their secluded seaside coves.